Enabling Sinhala in GNU/Linux HOWTO

 6. Conclusion

-We have made significant progress in providing Sinhala support in GNU/Linux.
-There are still areas that require attention before GNU/Linux can be deployed more widely in Sri Lanka.
+We have made significant progress in adding Sinhala support to GNU/Linux, however, there are still areas that require attention.
+The level of Sinhala support in GNU/Linux is more than adequate for deployment in Sri Lanka.

 Notes